GetMetaMap/metamap-android-sdk/docs/mati_android_sdk.md

                 .build()
 ```

-If you use `MatiButton`, this values will be ignored and MatiButton's colors will be applied to all the screens.
+If you use `MetamapButton`, this values will be ignored and MetamapButton's colors will be applied to all the screens.

 ```